WSO2Con2025 Logo

 How do we measure cores in Amazon EC2?

-Amazon EC2 can be purchased in a variety of instance types that each specify the number of default virtual CPUs (vCPUs).
+Amazon EC2 can be purchased in a variety of Instance Types, that each specify the number of default virtual CPUs (vCPUs).
 For instance, a t2.xlarge instance has four default vCPUs.
 Each default vCPU counts as one core for purposes of a WSO2 Subscription, even if you configure the instance to use a lower number of cores or threads.

 How do we measure cores in Docker?

-By default, a Docker container utilizes the full capability of the host machine, and core counts will be determined by that host environment.
+By Default, a Docker container utilizes the full capability of the host machine, and core counts will be determined by that host environment.
 By using the --cpus option, a Docker container can be constrained to a specific maximum utilization of the host environment’s capabilities.
 The maximum utilization maps into cores for purposes of a WSO2 Subscription.
-Fractional amounts are allowed both by Docker and within the WSO2 Subscription, e.g., three Docker containers constrained by the --cpus=1.5 option will map into a Subscription for 4.5 cores.
+Fractional amounts are allowed both by Docker and within the WSO2 Subscription, e.g. three docker containers constrained by the --cpus=1.5 option will map into a Subscription for 4.5 cores.

 How do we measure cores in Kubernetes?